dark0dave/infinity_viewer/README.md

 npm run package
 ```

-The vsix file can then be install to vscode/vscodium.
+The vsix file can then be installed to vscode/vscodium.